 Preliminary Performance Year 1 Reconciliation Payments

-The list of CJR providers earning initial performance year 1 reconciliation payment (XLS) (CSV) and those amounts are now available.
+The list of CJR providers earning initial performance year 1 reconciliation payments (XLS) (CSV) and those amounts are available and linked at the bottom of this page.
 Providers earned initial performance year 1 reconciliation payments if they had actual episode spending below the target price and achieved a minimum composite quality score.
 Note that this provider list and/or the payment amounts are subject to change as the final reconciliation calculations for each performance year occur 14 months after the close of the performance year to allow for updated data, claims run out, adjustments for model overlaps, and other adjustments.
 This process was finalized through notice and comment rulemaking and the regulations are available at 42 CFR 510.305.
 No repayments to Medicare are required for performance year 1 as downside risk does not apply in the CJR model until performance year 2.

 Questions regarding the Comprehensive Care for Joint Replacement Model can be directed to firstname.lastname@example.org.

 - CJR/EPM Voluntary Participation and other changes Final Rule (December 2017)

 - CJR/EPM Voluntary Participation and other changes Final Rule Fact Sheet (December 2017)

 - CJR/EPM Voluntary Participation and other changes Final Rule Press Release (December 2017)